 Why Marathon Oil Shares Are Rising

-Shares of oil and energy companies also continue to see strength as oil prices gain amid ongoing supply concerns from the impact of Hurricane Ida.
+Companies in the broader oil sector also continue to see strength as oil prices gain amid ongoing supply concerns from the impact of Hurricane Ida.

 Marathon Oil is an independent exploration and production company primarily focusing on unconventional resources in the United States.
 At the end of 2020, the company reported net proved reserves of 972 million barrels of oil equivalent.